Alleviating $H_0$ tension in Horndeski gravity: Introduction

 In this work we are interested in alleviating the $H_0$ tension in the framework of Horndeski gravity.
 Horndeski gravity \cite{Horndeski:1974wa}, which is equivalent to generalized Galileon theory \cite{DeFelice:2010nf,Deffayet:2011gz, Renk:2017rzu}, is the most general four-dimensional scalar-tensor theory with one propagating scalar degree of freedom, that has second-order field equations and thus is free from Ostrogradski instabilities \cite{Ost}.
-Hence, by choosing suitable sub-classes of the theory we can obtain a cosmological behavior that is almost identical with that of $\Lambda$CDM at early times, but which at intermediate times deviates from it due to the weakening of the gravitational interaction, and thus alleviating the tension.
+Hence, by choosing suitable sub-classes of the theory we can obtain a cosmological behavior that is almost identical with that of $\Lambda$CDM at early times, but which at intermediate times deviates from it due to the weakening of the gravitational interaction, and thus alleviating the tension (see also \cite{Peirone:2019aua,Frusciante:2019puu} for a different approach on the problem using cubic covariant Galileon formulation).

 The plan of the work is the following: In Section \ref{galmodel} we present Horndeski gravity, providing the background cosmological equations as well as the conditions for pathologies absence at the perturbation level.
-In Section \ref{Results} we construct specific sub-classes of Horndeski gravity that can alleviate the $H_0$ tension, we compare them to $\Lambda$CDM behavior and we confront them with Supernovae type Ia (SNIa) data.
+In Section \ref{Results} we construct specific sub-classes of Horndeski gravity that can alleviate the $H_0$ tension, we compare them to $\Lambda$CDM behavior and we confront them with Supernovae type Ia (SNIa) and Cosmic Chronometer (CC) data.
 Finally, in Section \ref{Conclusions} we give a summary of the results and we conclude.